 It was predicted to be just another game night with friends, but this week’s tournament participants rapidly came to blows when one couple unwisely brought Libertarian Monopoly as their contribution.
 In a tragedy that they say in retrospect “could probably have been predicted,” the women of the two formerly friendly couples say their relationship has been damaged beyond repair by the fallout from one very brief competition.

-And then began the real physical duel.
-Upon gaining ownership of her dream estate, Beryl was determined to keep riff-raff off her new high-society property.
-So when Susan tried to sneak through the square on her next roll, Beryl had no choice but to send her little dog character to bite Susan’s rocking horse, after which Sam and Biff looked at each with glints in their eyes and empty spaces in their mugs, nodded subtly to each other, then crept to the rec room for a few beers.
-‘Twas then that Republican Biff and Democrat Sam realized that their ideological differences would never get in the way of their friendship.
+As the unpleasantness escalated, Sam and Ron looked at each with a knowing sadness in their eyes (and empty space in their mugs), nodded subtly to each other, then crept to the rec room for a few beers.
+‘Twas then that Republican Ron and Democrat Sam realized that their ideological differences would never get in the way of their friendship.
 Unfortunately, their wives also realized something that day: Libertarians can never play nicely with other Libertarians.